Every Event is a Greenfield Build

 A festival field on Monday is bare grass.
 By Thursday it needs to carry production comms, vendor card payments, timing data, security radio backhaul, press feeds and public WiFi for tens of thousands of people.
 By the following Monday, every cable and antenna needs to be gone.

 That cycle repeats week after week through the season, at different sites, with different layouts and different ground conditions.
 Fixed-line infrastructure is rarely an option.
 Mobile coverage is unpredictable, and it degrades further when crowds arrive.
-The network has to be self-contained, portable and resilient enough to keep working when a single carrier drops out or a mast goes down.
+Most event networks fail because nobody tested cellular coverage before the gates opened.

-This is the environment Peplink was built for.
+Peplink was built for exactly this.
 Cellular bonding across multiple carriers, automatic failover, rapid configuration and centralised management from InControl2 give event teams the tools to build a production-grade network in hours rather than days.

 What Needs Connecting